Diplomatic missions

 Competitive service

-Every Bulgarian citizen residing in the country may apply to the embassy for the issuance of a passport, identity card or a temporary passport.
+Any Bulgarian citizen residing in the country may submit an application to the Embassy for the issuance of a passport, an identity card and an Emergency Travel Document.

-The competent Austrian authorities on civil status send to the Embassy of the Republic of Bulgaria birth, marriage and death certificates of Bulgarian citizens compiled in Austria.
-Acts of civil status obtained through official channels are sent by the Consular Office to the competent Bulgarian authorities on civil status, for the entry of data in Bulgarian registers.
+The competent Austrian civil registry offices shall send to the Embassy of the Republic of Bulgaria the birth, marriage and death certificates of Bulgarian citizens drawn up in Austria.
+The civil status acts received ex officio are sent by the Consular Office to the competent Bulgarian civil status offices for entry in the Bulgarian registers.

-A person, after receiving the local document certifying civil status, may submit it in person at the consular office, translated and certified in compliance with the established procedures, for referral to the municipality of permanent residence in Bulgaria for the registration of birth, marriage before foreign authorities, or death.
+It is possible, after obtaining the relevant local civil status certificate, the individual to present it in person at the Consular Office, translated and certified according to the established procedure, for forwarding to the municipality of permanent residence in Bulgaria for registration of birth, civil marriage or death with the local authorities.

-When the person is willing and able to make the registration personally or through an authorised person, it needs to submit the local certifying document translated and certified following the established order before the municipality in Bulgaria:
+Where the person concerned is able and willing to carry out the registration in person or through an authorised representative, he/she shall present the relevant local certification document, translated and certified in accordance with the established procedure to the relevant municipality in Bulgaria:

-- for the birth of a child – at the permanent address of the mother, and if she is a foreigner – of the father;
+- a child birth - at the place of the permanent address of the mother, and if she is a foreigner - of the father;

-- for a marriage - before the local authorities at the permanent address of the husband, and if he is a foreigner – of the wife;
+- a contracted civil marriage - before the local authorities at the place of the permanent address of the husband or, if he is a foreigner — of the wife;

-- for death - at the permanent address of the deceased.
+- for death - at the place of the permanent address of the deceased.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.